HillJustin/HillJustin.github.io/publications/index.md

 ## Articles

-* ["Absorption, Contemplation, and Affection: Benjamin, Adorno, and Spinoza on Critical Aesthetics](/assets/pdfs/2019-10-benjamin-adorno-spinoza.pdf)." *Dialogue: Journal of Phi Sigma Tau*, Vol. 62, no. 1, October 2019, 58-64.
-(Refereed)
+* "Absorption, Contemplation, and Affection: Benjamin, Adorno, and Spinoza on Critical Aesthetics." *Dialogue: Journal of Phi Sigma Tau*, Vol. 62, no. 1, October 2019, 58-64. https://philpapers.org/archive/HILACA-6.pdf.
+(Refereed).

-* ["the purpose of Purpose](https://thexzbt.files.wordpress.com/2013/02/2014-1.pdf)." *The Exhibitionist*, Vol 2, no. 1, January 2014, 9-12.
+* "the purpose of Purpose." *The Exhibitionist*, Vol 2, no. 1, January 2014, 9-12. https://thexzbt.files.wordpress.com/2013/02/2014-1.pdf.
+(Refereed).

 <br>

 ## Book Reviews

 * *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Forthcoming [2025].
 Dedicated to Margaret Kay-Alana Calhoun Turner.
-(Refereed).

 <br>